ShiminBlog/ShiminBlog.github.io/_posts/2016-7-23-git_problems_on_hands.md

 ---

 ##  git problems on hands ##
 I am not a git-use-expert.
 These problems often occur in my work.
-I write them here and the ways that how to deal with.
+I write them here and give the ways how to deal with them.

 ### Please, commit your changes or stash them before you can merge